New Skete Monasteries

 Our guests share meals with us and have access to the beautiful grounds that comprise our property.
 We have well-marked hiking trails and a trail map that guests are welcome to use.

-Spiritual direction with one of the brothers is also possible during your stay.
+Spiritual direction with one of the brothers may be possible during your stay.

 Donations are gratefully accepted.